-- City of Windsor (By-Law 6716): Operation of any equipment in connection with construction is prohibited in residential areas between 20:00 hrs to 6:00 hrs. - Township of Tecumseh (By-Law 2000-12): The operation of any item of construction equipment is prohibited in a residential area, agricultural area of commercial area without effective muffling in good
+- City of Windsor (By-Law 6716): Operation of any equipment in connection with construction is prohibited in residential areas between 20:00 hrs to 6:00 hrs. - Township of Tecumseh (By-Law 2000-12): The operation of any item of construction equipment is prohibited in a residential area, agricultural area of commercial area without effective muffling in good working order and in constant operation.

-The first site was registered in 1979 as a precontact lithic scatter of undetermined date situated near the junction of Highway 3 and the Learnington Bypass, north of the Village of Ruthven.
-This site is working order and in constant operation.
 The operation of any equipment in connection with construction is prohibited between 20:00 hrs to 7:00 hrs in residential, agricultural and commercial areas.